-PREFER is a five-year project funded by the Innovative Medicines Initiative (IMI) to evaluate different ways of assessing clinical patient preferences.
+PREFER is a five-year project funded by the European Commission's Innovative Medicines Initiative (IMI) 2 programme to evaluate different ways of assessing clinical patient preferences.
 The project will establish recommendations to support development of guidelines for industry, Regulatory Authorities and HTA bodies on how and when to include patient perspectives on benefits and risks of medicinal products.

 - PREFER Objectives